anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/README.md

 - Before starting with CNN approach, OpenCV-Contour method was tried out as an alternative.
 But results were far from promising.
 It was evident that a loss function based approach that keeps improving iteratively is the best option.Hence CNN was employed for the purpose.
 Source Code for opencv POC that was tried out is : https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/blob/master/colab_versions/EVA4P1_S15_OpenCV_FG_Identification_V1.ipynb
 - 400K images were split into 280K train images & 120K test images (70:30 split).
 - Network used was a custom one with 8,801,568 parameters.
 Details are present in Network Section.
 Mask was predicted with 152,544 parameters.
 Even with this light weight network, decent results were achieved as listed above (images were complex as mentioned above ).
 - Since this is image comparison problem, final convolution layers were extracted and fed to the loss function.
-Final One-hot prediction layers were not included in network as this was not an image classification problem.
+One-hot prediction layers were not included in network as this was not an image classification problem.
 - Network source Code : https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/blob/master/src/models/S15_FGDepth_models.py
 - Accuracy metric used was IOU.
 Since this is a pixel comparison between prediction and ground-truth, IOU serves as a good metric.
 Higher IOU for Pred vs Ground-Truth means model is doing well.
 - Scheduler used was StepLR with initial LR of 0.01 & LR decaying by a factor of 0.1 for every 2 epochs.
+- Weights were saved at each epoch (per 500 batches) and these weights were carried over for further training by loading the model from last saved weights (application of transfer learning).
 #### Training-1
 - BCELoss, SSIM & DiceLoss were tried out.
 Mask was coming out well for BCELoss and Diceloss whereas Depth was not improving.
 - Hence tried out SSIM for both mask and depth.
 As loss for mask was less compared to depth, eventually mask predictions were coming fully dark while depth was coming out well.